The Transformers franchise keep chugging along, but there’s some bumps in this particular installment.

 He doesn’t want just a better life for himself, but for all the Tailers.
 And if Melanie won’t give it to them, he and his friends will take it.

 For years, the Tailers have plotted rebellion.
 All of their previous coups have gone down to ignominious and bloody failure, but the situation on the train’s back end is too dire to deny any longer.
-Now, with Andre given access to every part of the train—the lush greenhouse cars, the posh restaurants, the decadent nightclubs and even the train’s own uber-elaborate engine facilities—a Tailer has access to the Snowpiercer’s deepest secrets.
+Now, the rebellion is in the train’s recirculated, scrubbed air.
+And no one—no matter how much money they have or power they wield, whether they be first-class passenger or Tailer or even Melanie herself—is safe.

 TNT’s Snowpiercer has a long lineage.
 It was first conceived by Jacques Lob and Jean-Marc Rochette for the graphic novel “Le Transperceneige” in the early 1980s.
 (More graphic novels followed.)
 In 2013, South Korean director Bon Joon-ho (who, you might recall, directed a little Oscar-winning movie called Parasite) took that first book and made a movie out of it.

-It’s an odd sort of story, though—part murder mystery, part Hunger Games-like dystopian sociological statement.
-The plot is set up like a whodunit, a post-apocalyptic version of Murder on the Orient Express, if you will.
+It’s an odd sort of story, though—part murder mystery, part Hunger Games-like dystopian sociological statement, part apocalyptic horror show.
+The plot (at least at first) is set up like a whodunit, a post-apocalyptic version of Murder on the Orient Express, if you will.
 But the tension between the Snowpiercer’s haves and have-nots are what really power this train.
 The show, like its forerunners, has plenty it wants to say about social inequality.
 And that dual track leaves the story feeling a little unfocused.

 That narrative inconsistency may be a product of some behind-the-scenes drama.
 In fact, the story behind the show might make a pretty good drama itself, filled with squabbles between its makers and its network and the departure of both its showrunner (Josh Friedman) and director (Scott Derrickson).
 And thus far, critics’ reception of the show has been, in this age of prestige TV, relatively chilly.